 - The average drunk driver has a Blood Alcohol Content (BAC) of .20, which is double the legal limit.

-- In order for a 180 lb man to reach this level, he would have to consume 14 drinks of 86-proof liquor over a 4-hour period.
+- For a 180 lb man to reach this level, he would have to consume 14 drinks of 86-proof liquor over a 4-hour period.

 - Between 7 p.m. and 3 a.m., 10% of all drivers are over the limit.